wolfwoolford/cereal-ocpp2/src/README.md

 The src directory provides an example of working code that can be compiled and prodded.

-# Sub Directory Summary
+# Protocol???
+Sub Directory Summary - In Order Of Appearance

-A brief description of the contents of each subdirectory.
+A brief description of the contents of each protocol subdirectory.

-## protocol
+## protocol20

 This directory contains the automatically generated cereal based expression of the OCPP 2.0 specification.
 It is generated in an automated fashion by running the generator script - see generator/20/schema-to-cpp-header2.py.
-The command that was run to generate the source code is always captured in a comment inside the generated code - look at for example protocol/common.hpp to get the idea.
+The command that was run to generate the source code is always captured in a comment inside the generated code - look at for example protocol20/common.hpp to get the idea.

 Note that the generator script takes care to ensure compilation is alway successful, and that the code is generated in a minimalistic fashion.
 For example code is only